Riteshkumarsharma/Calculator/README.md

 # Calculator
-this calculator my dev project
+this calculator is for my dev project